Uniform polyhedra

 Fig. B.1: I made these 60 uniform polyhedra in the later 90's.
 These are in my parents' country house in Portugal.
 This set includes the models of the regular and quasi-regular polyhedra displayed in my office, but on a smaller scale.

 Another way of representing polyhedra is with edge models.
-One possibility is doing this with Zometool, another one, presented in the next figure, is 3-D printing.
+One possibility is doing this with the Zometool, another one, presented in the next figure, is 3-D printing.

 Fig. B.2: Here is a 3-D printed edge model of two complex polyhedra and two polyhedron compounds.